FINNGEN/pheweb/pheweb/serve/components/colocalization/README.md

 This step improves query performance on colocalization data and defines useful SQL views pheweb.
-It includes the creation of an index for region queries and multiple views for phenotypes, regions, and enriched variant joins.
+It includes the creation of an indexes for region queries and multiple views for phenotypes, regions, and enriched variant joins.

 ### Indexes